Oppo A96 price in Pakistan & specifications

-The Oppo A16 has a triple-camera system on the back.
-The phone...
+The Samsung Galaxy A03s has a 6.5-inch LCD display.
+The smartphone has...

-The Oppo A96 is now on the market; the company recently launched a mid-range smartphone.
+The Oppo A96 is now available for purchase.
+It’s a medium-range smartphone with outstanding capabilities.

 |BUILD